 Keeping Happy & Safe Online

-We gave a brief to the children in key stage 2 to produce a start up video that was current enough to engage a 14 year old but accessible enough that our reception teachers could use it to support their work on how we stay safe and happy online.
+In order to ensure all the children understood the importance of e-safety we gave the children inkey stage 2 a challenge.
+They were to produce a short video that was current and relevant enough to engage a 14 year old, but accessible enough that our EYFS teachers could use it to support their work with the youngest pupils, on how we stay safe and happy online.

 As a result of this, we expect each child to demonstrate safe and responsible use of the internet.
 You can help support your child at home by being aware of potential risks, and regularly talking to your child about how they use the internet at home.
 If you require more information you may find these links helpful, or by all means talk to your child’s teacher.